Product table columns

 You need to use the attribute “slug” here, which can be found under the Products -> Attributes menu in the WordPress admin.

 If you want to show a custom product attribute (i.e. an attribute added just for one product), use the attribute name you entered on the Attributes tab for that product.
+We recommend adding your attributes globally under Products -> Attributes and then selecting them for each product.

 Custom field columns